dslp/dslp/directory-structure.md

 There are many frameworks and tools that require their own directories.
 They should be added as necessary.
 Here are our suggestions.

 ```
-├── mlflow     # create a root level directory named mlflow to hold all mlflow project files if using mlflow
+├── mlprojects     # create a root level directory named mlprojects to hold all mlflow project files if using mlflow (or similar)
 ```